 Bolton, E., 2008.
 Identity and multiple admissions to psychiatric hospital: a biographic narrative study of the experiences of patients.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: